IliaAhd/IP-Address-Tracker/README.md

 The core logic is implemented following the MVC architecture:

-Model: Open `./src/js/model.js` to update the data fetching logic.
+- Model: Open `./src/js/model.js` to update the data fetching logic.
-View: Open `./src/js/view.js` to modify the presentation logic.
+- View: Open `./src/js/view.js` to modify the presentation logic.
-Controller: Open `./src/js/controller.js` to update the application logic.
+- Controller: Open `./src/js/controller.js` to update the application logic.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, please create a pull request or submit an issue.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements